dnanexus/dxfuse/doc/Internals.md

 The primary key is `(parent,name)`.
 An additional index is placed on the `parent` field, allowing an efficient query for all members of a directory.
-The DNAx object system does not adhere to POSIX.
+The DNAx object system does not adhere to POSIX (See the [challenge](Approaches.md/#challenge) section for more details).
 This sometimes requires changes to file names, and directory structure.
 The main difficulties are files with the same name, and files with posix disallowed characters, such as slash (`/`).